openshift/enhancements/guidelines/enhancement_template.md

   - Namespaces deletion will not delete all objects in etcd, leading to zombie objects when another namespace with the same name is created.

-## Implementation History

-Major milestones in the life cycle of a proposal should be tracked in `Implementation History`.

 ## Alternatives

 Similar to the `Drawbacks` section the `Alternatives` section is used to